Why Choose PuroClean of Matawan for Biohazard Remediation

 Our Biohazard Cleanup Process

-• OSHA regulations will describe how hazardous medical waste is handled.
-For example, spinal fluid, peritoneal fluid, amniotic fluid, and other bodily fluids are carefully handled and taken to a licensed hazardous medical waste incinerator.
+• Technicians then remove and dispose of all potentially infectious items from the project.
+OSHA regulations describe how to handle hazardous medical waste.
+For example, spinal fluid, peritoneal fluid, amniotic fluid, and other bodily fluids are taken to a licensed hazardous medical waste incinerator.
+Per industry standards and state regulations, technicians must dispose of porous materials like fabric and carpeting that cannot be adequately cleaned.

 Providing Biohazard Cleanup Services with Empathy